onflow/flow-cli/docs/account-remove-contract.md

 title: Remove a Contract with the Flow CLI
 sidebar_title: Remove a Contract
 ---
-_This feature is only found in Emulator and Testnet environments.
+_This feature is only found in the Emulator.
 You **cannot** remove a contract on Testnet or Mainnet._

 Remove an existing contract deployed to a Flow account using the Flow CLI.